chenhs05/thesis_template/README.md

 ## Requirements

-This template was tested and used in Debian.
+This template was tested and used in Debian 9.

 `texlive` package is required to have a latex system.
 Installing `texlive-full` package is recommended.